cameronDz/augmented-ui/README.md

 Application used for tracking various fitness and nutritional activities.
 Currently live at [http://www.augmented.fit](http://www.augmented.fit).
 Site is forward masking to the deployed S3 bucket, [here](http://augmented-frontend.s3-website-us-east-1.amazonaws.com).
 The AWS S3 bucket is a static page.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and later used the command ```npm run eject``` to customize project into current state.

 ## TODO list ##
+- [ ] Set time values to be based off GMT
+- [ ] Convert css to global jss
 - [ ] Switch from bulma to material ui for styling
-- [ ] Convert css to global jss
 - [ ] Remove all css imports from html index page
 - [x] Replace time picker for one that uses modern React lifecyle methods
 - [x] Convert base dropdown and nav bar from class to functional components